howard8888/workspace/README.md

 **Drives, Policies, and the Action Center:**

 The controller tracks simple drives (hunger, fatigue, warmth).
 Policies consume those signals and look for tags in the WorldGraph or context to decide whether to act.

-The Action Center asks policies in a fixed order “are you ready? ” and executes the first one that returns true.
+The Action Center evaluates all policies that pass dev gating, forms a triggered candidate set, and selects ONE winner.
+By default (non-RL), winner = highest drive-urgency “deficit” → non-drive priority → stable policy order.
+With RL enabled, epsilon may choose a random candidate (exploration); otherwise exploitation chooses within the near-best deficit band (rl_delta) and breaks ties by non-drive → learned value q → stable policy order.

 Example (stand up):